zulbil/FitStay/replit.md

 - **PostgreSQL**: Primary database system with full-text search and JSON support capabilities
 - **Connect PG Simple**: PostgreSQL session store for Express sessions (prepared for authentication)

+## Recent Updates (January 2025)

+### Authentication & User Management
+- Implemented complete Replit authentication system with session management
+- Added user profiles with role-based access (USER/COACH)
+- Created landing page for non-authenticated users
+- Updated navbar with authentication states and user profile display

+### Location & Maps Integration
+- Integrated Google Maps JavaScript API with interactive markers
+- Added location-based coach discovery and filtering
+- Implemented map/list view toggle in search interface
+- Added address and coordinate data for 30+ coaches with physical locations

+### Enhanced Coach Database
+- Expanded from 6 to 40+ professional coaches with diverse specialties
+- Added multiple high-quality photos (2-3 per coach) for visual appeal
+- Created comprehensive coach bios with certifications and experience
+- Implemented authentic client testimonials and review system
+- Added pricing tiers ranging from $65-125/hour based on expertise level

+### Advanced Filtering System
+- Changed specialty filtering from OR to AND logic (coaches must have ALL selected specialties)
+- Improved filter state management with proper cleanup
+- Enhanced search functionality with location-based filtering
+- Added virtual vs in-person session filtering

-The architecture is designed to be production-ready and scalable, with clear separation of concerns and modern web development best practices throughout the stack.
+The architecture is designed to be production-ready and scalable, with clear separation of concerns, comprehensive authentication, and modern web development best practices throughout the stack.